Analysts Detect New Banking Malware

 The source code of the Xerxes malware was made public by its author around May 2019, making it possible for any threat actor to get their hands on it.
 Despite the code's availability, researchers found that the only Android banking Trojan based on Xerxes' source code that is currently operating appears to be BlackRock.

-This malevolent new kid on the malware block steals credentials not only from banking apps but also from other apps designed to facilitate communication, shopping, and business.
-In total, the team found 337 Android apps were impacted, including dating, social networking, and cryptocurrency apps.
+This malevolent malware steals credentials not only from banking apps but also from other apps designed to facilitate communication, shopping and business.
+In total, the team found 337 Android apps were impacted, including dating, social networking and cryptocurrency apps.

 By throwing their nefarious campaign net so wide, researchers believe the malware's creators are attempting to exploit the increase in online socializing brought about by the outbreak of COVID-19.